 - Computers and technology

 - Additional costs such as yearbooks, photos, admission to events, etc.

-When calculating the cost of your child’s education, be sure to create a comprehensive list that includes these items.
+When calculating the cost of your child’s education, be sure to create a comprehensive list that includes all of these items.

-If the cost of private education or boarding school becomes an issue that the parents can’t agree upon, it is up to the court to decide.
-The standard used in this situation is the best interests of the child; however, the parents’ ability to pay is a significant factor.
+If the cost of private education or a boarding school becomes an issue that the parents can’t agree upon, it is up to the court to decide.
+The standard used in this situation is in the child’s best interests; however, the parents’ ability to pay is a significant factor.

-Factors that a court will consider in determining if private education is required include:
+Factors that a court will consider in determining if private education is in the best interests of your child include: